mvansh018-rgb/data-analyst-portfolio/AxonLabels-Manufacturing-Analytics/README.md

 ## SQL Analysis

-SQL was used to extract insights from the Axonlabel Manufacturing dataset by performing aggregations, joins, and filtering operations.
+SQL was used toSQL was used to extract insights from the AdventureWorks dataset by performing aggregations, joins, and filtering operations.

+Total Manufactured Quantity-